-The Fatal State Violence Response Program seeks committed and passionate volunteers to participate in its crisis response program and 24-hour hotline to support the surviving families of loved ones killed by the state in the City and County of St. Louis.
+Applications are now open!
+Apply to join the next cohort of our Fatal State Violence Response Program, which seeks committed and passionate volunteers to participate in its crisis response program and 24-hour hotline to support the surviving families of loved ones killed by the state in the City and County of St. Louis.

 In the tradition of speaking truth to power and combatting state violence, ArchCity Defenders is releasing a policy report entitled, “Death by the State: Police Killings and Jail Deaths in St. Louis,” and introducing an initiative that builds on ACD’s holistic legal advocacy of working with individuals and families impacted by state violence.

 Fatal State Violence (FSV) refers to the instances in which state sanctioned institutions and their respective actors such as police officers and jails guards become deadly.
 FSV is contextualized within a broader culture of prejudice, brutality and injustice that disproportionately impacts Black people, people of color, and poor people.

 The magnitude of Fatal State Violence in St. Louis is a chronic, and largely unaddressed crisis.